-7-1/4" foam backed, decorative trim used with Cedar Impressions Rough-Split Shakes, Northwoods Rough Split Shake, and CedarBoards.
+7-1/4" foam backed, decorative trim used as a transition or break

 2-1/2" Window and door casing

 A 2-1/2" wide-face J-Channel that accentuates windows and doors.
 Designed to accommodate new construction window flanges and fit snugly against window and door frames.
 This accessory is also ideal for gable trim applications.